Pravanjankuanr/Life-Insurance-Data-Analysis/README.md

     3. SQL Administrative Commands: Managing and maintaining SQL database systems efficiently.
     4. Table Modification Commands: Managing and modifying table schema for optimal performance.
     5. CTAS (Create Table As Select): Utilize CTAS to create new tables based on query results.
-    6. SQL Execution Order: .
+    6. SQL Execution Order: The sequence in which a SQL query is processed.
     6. Advanced SQL Queries: Develop complex queries to analyze and retrieve specific data.

 ## Project Structure